gja/blog/simple_functional_programming.md

 * List Creation: You can create a list / array using the : operator.
 This can even be done lazily to get an infinite list.
 [gist 24df70ad958b0ba87e37 basics-1.hs]
 * Defining Function: Looks just like defining a variable, but it takes parameters.
-The only way it's different from functions that you are used to is that Haskell pattern matching to simplify your code.
+One way they are different from other languages is the ability to do pattern matching to simplify your code.
 Here, I define a method that sums all the elements of a list.
 [gist 24df70ad958b0ba87e37 basics-2.hs]
+* More List Foo: Adding lists can be done with ++.
+Checking if a list is empty can be done with null.
+You can use replicate to create a list with the same elements over and over.
+[gist 24df70ad958b0ba87e37 basics-3.hs]

 Choosing a data structure
 -------------------------
 Let's choose a simple data structure to represent the hydra.
-We'll pick an array to represent the heads of the hydra, with the strongest heads at the beginning of the array.
-The initial state of the Hydra (with 9 `level 9` heads) can be represented as follows: ```[9, 0, 0, 0, 0, 0, 0, 0, 0]```.
+We'll pick an array to represent the heads of the Hydra, using the `level` of each head as the value.
+The initial state of the Hydra (with 9 `level 9` heads) can be represented as follows: ```[9, 9, 9, 9, 9, 9, 9, 9, 9]```.

 Chopping off a head
 -------------------
 The whole point of functional programming is to build small functions and compose them later.
 We'll build a few functions, specific to our domain, and a few more general ones to orchestrate.

 Let's first build a specific function to chop off the Hydra's head.
-We know that chopping off one `level 9` head should result in 8 `level 8` heads (and 8 of the original `level 9` heads).
-This is represented as ```[8, 8, 0, 0, 0, 0, 0, 0, 0]```
+We know that chopping off one ```level 9``` head should result in 8 ```level 8``` heads (and 8 of the original ```level 9``` heads).
+This is represented as ```[8, 8, 8, 8, 8, 8, 8, 8, 9, 9, 9, 9, 9, 9, 9, 9]```

 Let's build the chop function.
-It takes 2 arguments, the level of the heads at the start of the array, and the current state of the heads.
-It will return the state of the heads afterwards.
+It takes a single argument, and the current levels of the all live heads.
+It will return the state of the heads after chopping the first one.

-The four lines of code below map to these rules:
+The three lines of code below map to these rules:

-* If we've recursively come to the end, and have run out of heads, return `[]`
-* If there are no heads at the current level, look at the next level
-* If you've reached the end, and there are heads in the last position, then just chop one
+* If there are no heads left, just return ```[]```
+* If we find that there is a level 1 head at the start of our list, just chop it off and return the rest of the array
-* If you find a head, the reduce the count of heads by 1, and spawn weaker heads
+* If we find that there is a higher level head at the start of our list, spawn n - 1 heads in it's place

 [gist 24df70ad958b0ba87e37 chop.hs]